Advertiser Disclosure

 If you take out a home equity loan or line of credit for renovations, you cannot use that same money to purchase another property or make any other investment.
 This is because it takes time to rebuild equity in your home and be in a position where you can request another HELOC or home equity loan.
 A loan can provide the financing you need to make home renovations, but make sure it is the best way to use the loan proceeds at that moment.

-How to Get a Home Equity Loan or HELOC for a Remodel
+Should You Get a Home Equity Loan or HELOC for a Remodel?

 Using a Home Equity Loan or HELOC can be a great way to fund home improvements and remodeling projects.
 With a HELOC, you borrow against your home’s value without selling it or taking out a loan.
 This means you don’t have to worry about repaying the loan if something goes wrong with the project.
 You also don’t have to worry about missing payments since you’ll only pay interest on what you use.